-Today is the 54th birthday of Mitch Steele, production manager/head brewer at Stone Brewing.
+Today is the 55th birthday of Mitch Steele, former production manager/head brewer at Stone Brewing.
 Mitch started out at the tiny San Andreas Brewery in Hollister, California but spent a number of years at one of the much larger Budweiser breweries when he brewed for Anheuser-Busch, before finding a home at Stone.
 More recently, he’s left that job to create something of his own, this time a yet-to-be-named brewery to be located in Atlanta, Georgia.
 My wild ass guess that he’s been punking us all along and will actually be tbd, something like Tuxedo Brewing & Distilling, or maybe Tech Brewing & Distilling.
 He’s obviously a terrific brewer but is also a great person and close friend, too.
-He was also my roomie for GABF judging a few years ago (and will be again next year in Philly for World Beer Cup judging) and is also the author of IPA: Brewing Techniques, Recipes and the Evolution of India Pale Ale.
+He has also been my roomie for GABF judging a couple of years and is also the author of IPA: Brewing Techniques, Recipes and the Evolution of India Pale Ale.
 He’s a big advocate for craft beer and always willing to help out a fellow brewer or homebrewer.
 Join me in wishing Mitch a very happy birthday.

 Mitch picking up his 3rd Place award on the floor of GABF 2009 for Stone’s Levitation Ale on cask at a special judging at the Great British Beer Festival in 2009 (and which I had the pleasure to judge).